deniscostadsc/playground/solutions/beecrowd/1217/problem.md

 ## Input

-The first line of input contains an integer $N$ ($1 \leq N \leq 365$) indicating the number of test cases that follows.
+The first line of input contains an integer $N (1 \leq N \leq 365)$ indicating the number of test cases that follows.
 Each test case is composed of two lines.
-The first line contains a floating point number $V$ ($0.10 \leq V \leq 20.00$) indicating the amount spent on the second line contains the name of each fruit that owns Parcinova bought.
+The first line contains a floating point number $V (0.10 \leq V \leq 20.00)$ indicating the amount spent on the second line contains the name of each fruit that owns Parcinova bought.

 ## Output